 Harry Bicket, Chief Conductor

 Harry Bicket, the eminent British-born conductor, was appointed The Santa Fe Opera’s new Chief Conductor in 2013.
-He has since led the Company’s first performances of Beethoven’s Fidelio in 2014 and will return in the 2015 season with a new production of La Finta Giardiniera.
+He has since led the Company’s first performances of Beethoven’s Fidelio in 2014, Mozart's La Finta Giardiniera in 2015, and will return in the 2016 season with a new production of Roméo et Juliette.
 He previously appeared with the Company to lead three operas: Agrippina in 2004, Platée in 2007, and Radamisto in 2008.

 “One of the most important and sought-after conductors working today, Maestro Harry Bicket brings a wealth of experience to Santa Fe,” said General Director Charles MacKay.
 “He is in demand by opera companies, symphony orchestras, and chamber music venues world-wide, and his acceptance of the position is a coup for the Company.”